Logic probe with 7 segment display

 This logic probe with 7 segment display is designed with TTL technology and does not use LEDs to display the high and low logic levels found in many of the logical probes on the market.
 The circuit shows the capital letter “H” when there is a logical “1” or the capital letter “L” when there is a logical “0”.

-This circuit also detects when there is an open circuit because the display has all the segments turned off.
-This indicates that the test point is disconnected.
+This circuit also detects when there is an open circuit because the display has all the segments turned off indicating that the test point is disconnected.

 How does the logic probe with 7 segment display work?

-The circuit uses a the 7447, 7-segment display decoder.
+The circuit uses the 7447 7-segment display decoder.

 - When, at the input of the logic probe, we have a logical “1”, a ‘1’ is applied to the input C or 4 of the integrated circuit.

 - When at the input of the logic tip we have a logical “0”, a ‘1’ is applied to the inputs A, B and D or 1, 2 and 8 of the integrated circuit.